What is right for me: MARPE, MSE, DOME, MASPE, RPE, SARPE, … ?

 DOME: Distraction Osteogenesis Maxillary Expansion

 If the resistance to expansion is too great, bone cuts can be helpful.
-Here, too, there are various approaches (SARPE, SABAME, DOME, MISMARPE, Le-Fort-I osteotomies ...).
+Here, too, there are various approaches (SARPE, SABAME, DOME, MISMARPE, Le-Fort I osteotomies …).

 I am convinced that treatment should be tailored to the individual needs and circumstances of the patient.
-That's why I like to use the term DOME.
-According to the author of this concept, Dr. Stanley LiuDOME focuses on the result for the patient - not the technique.
-It means transforming a high, narrow palate into a functional, dome-shaped palate that provides enough room for the tongue and allows for improved nasal breathing.
+Therefore, I like to use the term DOME.
+According to the author of this concept, Dr. Stanley Liu, DOME prioritizes the outcome for the patient – not the technique.
+It means transforming a high, narrow palate into a functional, dome-shaped palate that provides enough space for the tongue and enables improved nasal breathing.